Olaren15/uwu-tray/README.md

 ### How do I use it?

 1. Run the executable found in the [Releases](https://github.com/Olaren15/uwu-tray/releases/latest)
+2. Copy some text
- 2. Click on the tray icon
+3. Click on the tray icon
- 3. Choose "uwuify"
+4. Choose "uwuify"
- 4. Black magic
+5. Black magic
- 5. Text in the clipboard is now uwuified
+6. Text in the clipboard is now uwuified

 ### I want to know more about the uwuification process